 Individuals and corporations are encouraged to contribute to, and become involved with, the work of the Institute.
 Membership of the Australian Farm Institute is available to individuals or organisations that have a significant interest in farming, agriculture, agribusiness or related industries.

-While similar organisations exist at a more general level in Australia and in other developed economies, the Farm Institute is the first stand-alone Institute of this nature established to focus solely on farm issues.
+While similar organisations exist at a more general level in Australia and in other developed economies, the AFI is the only stand-alone Institute of this nature established to focus solely on agricultural policy issues.

 Policies that maximise the opportunity for Australian farmers and the agricultural sector to operate in a profitable and sustainable manner.